 - In Double Jeopardy, Ashley Judd's character is wrongly convicted of murdering her husband and spends several years in prison.

 - The Shawshank Redemption: The driving force of the plot is that Andy Dufresne is wrongly convicted of the murder of his wife and her lover in the misleading circumstantial evidence variant.
 It then becomes much worse when exculpatory evidence emerges, and is destroyed by corrupt officials, because Andy has been acting as the warden's accountant during his prison time and now knows too much about his shady finances to be allowed to go free.
 They murder a witness willing to testify that someone else committed the crime.
+He eventually escapes to Mexico rather than be legally exonerated.

 - An Innocent Man (1989) starring Tom Selleck.
 Selleck's character is framed by Dirty Cops and is jailed.